Hanaa25/AWS-Cloud-Architect/README.md

 ## 🚀 Project Overview

-The goal of this project is to build a reliable web application infrastructure on AWS that can handle increasing traffic while maintaining **high availability, security, scalability, and performance**.
+This project demonstrates the design and deployment of a **highly available, scalable, secure, and cost-effective web application on AWS**.

 The application manages **student records** and allows users to: